amitj007/github-demo/README.md

 ## Introduction

-This is example to show different parts of the Git repo and various commands using Git project
+This is example to show different parts of the Git repo and various commands using Git project THis is going to be a very nice course.

 ## Purpose